 John William Ballard died 19 September 1907 at Cadiz, Harrison county, Ohio.
+He is interred at Cadiz Union Cemetery, along with his son Robert Flournoy Ballard (a grave marker gives his year of birth as 1848).
 On 20 April 1910, the 1910 US Federal Census places his widow Anna Ballard, age 57; and two of their children, Genie, age 30; and John, age 12 in Cleveland, Ohio.9 Anna Maria Smith died 11 December 1916, and is interred at Lake View Cemetery, Cleveland, Ohio.11

 The children of John William Ballard and Anna Maria Smith were: